senzing-garage/aws-cloudformation-dev-rest/README.md

 ## Interact with Senzing API Server using SSL client authentication

-1. :pencil2: In the Cloudformation Stack details "Outputs" tab, retrieve the Senzing API Server URL.
+1. :pencil2: From the Cloudformation Stack details "Outputs" tab, identify the Senzing API Server URL.
    Example:

     ```console
     export SENZING_API_SERVER_URL=https://XXXXXXXX.amazonaws.com/api
     ```

-   This is what it looks like in the AWS Cloudformation management console:
+   This is where to find the information in the AWS Cloudformation management console:

    ![api url](assets/cloudformation_output_api.png)

-1. :pencil2: In the Cloudformation Stack details "Outputs" tab, retrieve the client keystore and password secret name from the "Outputs" tab.
+1. :pencil2: From the Cloudformation Stack details "Outputs" tab, identify the client keystore and password secret name.
    Example:

     ```console